GolshkovQ/PAMPHLET/README.md

 `-R`,`--refmode`: Reference mode, choices = `r` or `nr` or `a`.  `r`  means reference mode, which use taxid to revise homologue protein. `nr` is non-reference mode (use most-redundant taxid as homologue protein reference) and `a` is all-mode (use all significant hit as homologue protein).
 Default is `r`

 `-f`,`--freqmode`: Base frequency calculation mode, choices = `linear` and `sigmoid`, which effect weblogo.
 Default is `sigmoid`

+`-b`,`--blastmode`: Spacer blastn mode.
+Common mode means use default blastn parameters and strict mode means use specific parameters, which could get more putative protospacers but also could cause false positives.
+Choices = `relax` and `common`, default is `common`

+`--pcovs`: Minimum percent coverage of spacer sequence, default is `0.9`.

+`--pident`: Minimum percent identity of spacer sequence, default is `0.9`.

+`--rident`: Minimum percent identity of repeat sequence, default is `0.8`.

+`--MaxProteinNumber`: Maximum number of protein homologs, default is `20`.
+If the size is too large, NCBI will forbidden your request.